olegborzov/otus-python-0218-homework/hw1/log_analyzer/README.md

 # Log Analyzer
-Script for parse and analyze ui_logs.
+Script for parsing and analyzing logs.

 ### How to run:
 Print in terminal: